RACIAL JUSTICE & CIVIL RIGHTS

 The opportunity to take this very personal journey rarely emerges as so many of us avoid such conversation, fearing we’ll say “the wrong thing.”
-The YWCA wants to help lead you and your organization through this dialogue.
-Our trained staff is equipped to lead you and your company cultural competency and equity.
+YWCA wants to help lead you and your organization through this dialogue.
+Our trained staff is equipped to lead you and your company to cultural competency and equity.

 The YWCA Racial Justice Program Team is available to meet with your staff to find out about your organization’s size, culture, needs and resources and work with you to both develop and support your own internal diversity plan.
 Fees for this service vary.

-- Cultural Competency
+Implicit Bias and Cultural Competency

-- Unlearning Racism Workshops
+Unlearning Racism Workshops